tdjastrzebski/cppbuild/README.md

 # What is it?
-**cppbuild** is a simple command line multi-step build tool made for building VS Code C/C++ projects based on popular [ms-vscode.cpptools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) settings and its own build steps.
+**CppBuild** is a multi-step build command line tool based on JSON, string templates and [glob syntax](https://en.wikipedia.org/wiki/Glob_(programming)).
+**CppBuild** has originally been designed to work together with popular [vscode-cpptools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) extension and use its variables combined with its own build steps but it can be used without [vscode-cpptools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) as well and is not limited to C/C++ builds.

 # Why?
 While working on C/C++ for embedded devices in VS Code I wanted to simplify multi-step build process configuration and maintenance.
 Also, I wanted to eliminate setting duplication (include paths and defines) between `c_cpp_properties.json` and widely used MAKE/CMake files.
 Although these tools are industry standard, I am not a big fan of them.
 All that led me to the development of a completely new build tool.